Keyboard shortcuts

 Try Adding Arguments

-Dependency graph for sentence: It is not important.
+Dependency graph for sentence: It is not important ( for the process ).
 Token not is labeled NEG and has an edge labeled negated to token important.
-Token important is labeled INFLUENCE and has an edge labeled influence to token It and an edge labeled SCENE to token not.
+Token important is labeled INFLUENCE and has an edge labeled influence to token It and an edge labeled SCENE to token not and an edge labeled affected to token process.

-Dependency graph for sentence: Kim seems happy.
-Token seems is labeled MESSAGE and has an edge labeled topic to token Kim and an edge labeled message to token happy.
+Dependency graph for sentence: She adjusted her petals ( to how she liked them ).
+Token adjusted is labeled COMPARISON-INIT and has an edge labeled CAUSER to token She and an edge labeled compared to token petals and an edge labeled reference to token liked.

-Dependency graph for sentence: Kim seems happy.
-Token seems is labeled META-REALITY and has an edge labeled participant to token Kim and an edge labeled scene to token happy.
+Dependency graph for sentence: Kim seems happy ( to Sandy ).
+Token seems is labeled META-MESSAGE and has an edge labeled participant to token Kim and an edge labeled scene to token happy and an edge labeled EXPERIENCER to token Sandy.

 Use Comments if Not Sure